 The benefits of Micro FUE hair transplants are outlined below:

-- Minimal Scarring: Thanks to punch sizes ranging between 0.6 mm and 0.75 mm, Micro FUE leaves virtually undetectable scars—ideal for those who wear short haircuts or wish to avoid visible signs of surgery.
+- Minimal Scarring: Thanks to punch sizes below 0.8 mm, Micro FUE leaves virtually undetectable scars, ideal for those who wear short haircuts or wish to avoid visible signs of surgery.

 - Faster Healing Time: Smaller incisions mean less tissue trauma.
-Most patients experience faster healing within 5–7 days, allowing them to return to work and daily activities sooner than with traditional methods.
+Donor-area puncture sites reach full surface closure by around day 7, allowing patients to return to work and daily activities sooner than with traditional methods (James et al., Aesthetic Surgery Journal Open Forum, 2021).

 - Natural-Looking Results: The precision of micro punches enables dense packing and accurate angulation during implantation, resulting in softer, more natural hairlines that mimic native hair growth.